 M: Very much the same here, interestingly enough.
 I first read The Hobbit when I was about 12 or 13 … I have a vague memory of the iconic blue/green/white ‘mountain’ cover, but at the time, I don’t think it made any great impression on me, so I didn’t really come back to it with much in the way of preconceptions – just the fuzziest of memories and a mild curiosity about how I would react to it forty years later.

 This time, it took all my determination to get through that bloody tea party at the beginning with all those short, dark hairy blokes sporting names like Coming and Going and Roaming and Gloaming.
 I had to remind myself, frequently and through gritted teeth, that Tolkien wrote the thing for children; but even allowing for that, I still found the tone overwhelmingly patronizing.
-I began to feel that if Tolkien had been strangled at birth it would have been no bad thing – and very nearly heaved the thing into the corner where all the bad books go to be attacked by dust bunnies.
+I began to feel that if Tolkien had been strangled at birth it would have been no bad thing – and very nearly heaved it into the corner where all the bad books go to be attacked by dust bunnies.

 I’d read The Lord of the Rings when I was in my early 20s.
 It didn’t absolutely grip me the way it’s gripped so many people before and since, but I enjoyed it nevertheless: I didn’t struggle to read it, and I appreciated Tolkien’s skill as a story-teller.
 So, I was a bit taken aback by my initial reaction to The Hobbit, because I was expecting to zip though it effortlessly as a nice, easy read.